mxriverlynn/backbone.modelbinding/readme.md

 <input type="text" id="the_model_name" modelAttr="name">
 ````

-When this text box has it's value changed, the model's `name` attribute will be populated with
+When this text box has it's value changed, the model's `name` property will be populated with
 the value instead of `the_model_name`.

 If the same convention needs to be used throughout an application, and not just withing a single